xmrflipflop/dragonify/README.md

 Dragonify listens to Docker events to automatically manage networks and container connections:

-- **Automatic Network Management**: It can create, manage, and delete Docker bridge networks.
-Networks created by Dragonify are labeled for easy identification and can be automatically removed when they are no longer in use.
+- It create, manage, and delete Docker bridge networks.
+Networks created by Dragonify are labeled for automatic removal when they are no longer in use.
-- **DNS Aliasing**: When a container is connected to a network, Dragonify assigns it a DNS alias in the format `{service}.{project}.svc.cluster.local`, allowing other containers on the same network to resolve its address by name.
+- When a container is connected to a network, Dragonify assigns it a DNS alias in the format `{service}.{project}.svc.cluster.local`, allowing other containers on the same network to resolve its address by name.
-- **Flexible Configuration**: You can use environment variables and container labels to customize how Dragonify behaves, from creating multiple isolated networks to controlling which containers get connected.
+- You can use environment variables and container labels to customize how Dragonify behaves, from creating multiple isolated networks to controlling which containers get connected.
+- Only works on apps managed by TrueNAS Scale/CE UI, by checking for if the project/stack name in `com.docker.compose.project` property starts with `ix-`.

 ### Configuration